cmpompot/SQL-library-project-with-python/README.md

 # Library Management System

 A comprehensive library management system built with Python and MySQL that handles book cataloging, customer management, issue/return operations and reservations.
+There has also been added a python script that produces data for the books table.

 ## Features